Inside: A 6 month to 9 month schedule routine for your baby.

 Research overwhelmingly supports a good routine for young ones.
 A routine does not, however, necessarily mean you follow the clock per se.

 If you prefer to have a rhythm where you do one thing after the other, but not necessarily watch the times and that’s fine.
 Pick whichever works best.
+And either way, you’ll have to be mindful of wake windows.
+Babies can’t be up for 3 or 4 hours at a time at this age without getting really cranky.

 At any rate, using a routine will be a sanity saver for both you and your baby.
 Here are some sample routines with different times that also have baby/toddler combinations.